 Thankfully now most people carry mobile phones, but there’s not always good coverage in some areas, so a little time in the workshop can make your ride a whole lot more enjoyable.

-Here is a brief summary of my Dirt Bike setup tips for the one-day ride, which I’ve expanded on in my post 50 Handy Setup Tips
+Here is a brief summary of some key things to check for the one-day trail ride, which I’ve expanded on in 50 Handy Setup Tips

 There are a few basic things I check before heading out.
 Keeping your bike in good working order is easy, there are just a few tricks to know.